redis/redis-doc/commands/zrevrange.md

 Apart from the reversed ordering, `ZREVRANGE` is similar to `ZRANGE`.

+As per Redis 6.2.0, ZREVRANGE is considered deprecated.
+Please prefer `ZRANGE` with `REV` argument in new code.

 @return

 @array-reply: list of elements in the specified range (optionally with